 Here are some high-level pointers to keep in mind when using sealed classes.
 For the exhaustive detail about this, you can read the official JEP-409.

-1. Sealed classes must have at least one subclass
+- Sealed classes must have at least one subclass

-2. Subclasses must be marked with sealed, non-sealed or final modifiers
+- Subclasses must be marked with

-3. Only subclasses described after permits can extend it
+modifiers - Only subclasses described after

-4. If permits is not given then any class can extend it, but needs to satisfy the 2nd condition
+is not given then any class can extend it, but needs to satisfy the 2nd condition - You can still extend (transitively) the sealed class without a permit, by adding

 Conclusion